20 Best Travel Movies To Watch When You’re Bored At Home

 I think I’ve seen this movie about five times by now.
 Chocolat is effortlessly funny, but still manages to bring a message of openmindedness and acceptance.
 Outstanding performances of Juliette Binouche and Johnny Depp at his most handsome (seriously, can’t get over it).

 “We can’t go around measuring our goodness by what we don’t do.
 By what we deny ourselves, what we resist, and who we exclude.
 I think we’ve got to measure goodness by what we embrace, what we create… and who we include.”

 In Vicky Cristina Barcelona, two friends spend their summer holiday in Barcelona, where they meet the seductive painter, Juan Antonio.
 They both fall in love with him, though approach the situation in very different ways.
 While Cristina is straightforward and openminded, Vicky is cautious and in doubt.
 Things become even more complicated when Juan’s passionate ex lover shows up.

 I love any type of movie or tv-show that isn’t afraid to explore controversial scenarios such as, in this case, polyamory.
-With names likes Scarlett Johanson, Penelope Cruz and Javier Bardem, you can’t really go wrong with this movie.
+Besides, with names likes Scarlett Johansson, Penelope Cruz and Javier Bardem, you can’t really go wrong with this movie.